NEZNAMY/TAB/.github/wiki/compatibility.md

     </tbody>
 </table>

 Modded platforms only support the latest MC version(s).
+For older MC versions try [modrinth](https://modrinth.com/plugin/tab-was-taken)'s version download filter.
 If you need a backport and no older version of TAB supports your desired server version, you'll need to edit it in the source code.
 Customers can ask for a backport on the customer discord.

 <sup>1</sup> Latest only doesn't mean only the latest build will work,
 it means the plugin was made to be compatible with the latest version/build.